KrysThom14/Connect-Four.py/README.md

 # Connect-Four.py
 This is a simple python script to play connect-four on your local command line.
 Similar to my tic-tac-toe script, the main purpose of this project was to demonstrate my basic knowledge of Python.
+I know there are other methods that are shorter and more efficient, but I wanted to keep it simple.
+If in the future I decide to dive more into software development, I will be sure to update the script will more complex/efficient code.